How to Make Honey Slime

 Use and Storage

-Slime is a non-Newtonian fluid and pressure affects how it moves.
+Because slime is a non-Newtonian fluid, pressure affects how it moves.
 Unlike playdough that responds to gentle slow squeezing – slime moves best with quicker movements.
 Handle it quickly with faster finger motions.

 Be sure to store your homemade slime in an airtight container a lid.
 It should last several weeks – especially with borax as an ingredient.
 If you notice any mold – it’s time to make a new batch.